ThomasMarcal/UNIPD_PythonProject/README.md

 4. **Waiting Time Distribution with Distance Constraint**: Analyze the waiting times (t) for events with magnitude equal to or above M_min, but also consider a maximum distance (d_max) constraint between consecutive earthquakes.
 If the next event is farther than d_max, skip it and move to the next pair.
 Repeat this analysis for different values of M_min and d_max.

-## Scaling Law Analysis

-After completing the above assignments, comment on whether you observe any scaling laws in the data.
+5. **Scaling Law Analysis**: After completing the above assignments, comment on whether you observe any scaling laws in the data.
 Explore whether rescaling the distributions for various values of M_min and d_max collapses them onto a single curve, indicating the presence of scaling behavior.

-## Contributors

-- BLAIN Alix
-- L'HOSTIS Théo
-- MARÇAL Thomas
-- NOUAILLE Thomas

-Feel free to contribute to this project by forking the repository and submitting pull requests.
-If you have any questions or suggestions, please open an issue.

-Happy analyzing earthquakes!